Emergency Aid for Needy Families

 - Social security numbers for all household members

-- Download and complete the PRC Application.
-You can also e-file the form by clicking here.
+- Download and complete the PRC Application (PDF).
+You can also e-file the form.

-- Return your completed application to MCDJFS-CASE-INQUIRY@JFS.OHIO.GOV or any JFS dropbox.
+- Email your completed application or bring to any JFS dropbox.

 - You will be contacted by an agency representative to complete a phone interview.